fido-device-onboard/go-fdo/plugin/README.md

 ## Using Plugin Device Modules

-FDO clients use plugin device service info modules the same way as statically compiled ones. `(*fdo.Client).TransferOwnership2(...)` takes a `map[string]serviceinfo.DeviceModule` argument.
+FDO clients use plugin device service info modules the same way as statically compiled ones. `(fdo.TO2Config).DeviceModules` is a `map[string]serviceinfo.DeviceModule` and can contain plugin and non-plugin modules simultaneously, since they both satisfy the `serviceinfo.DeviceModule` interface.

-If a `devmod` module is provided, then the value of `(*Client).Devmod` will be ignored.
+If a `devmod` module is provided, then the value of `(fdo.TO2Config).Devmod` will be ignored.
 However, any `devmod` plugin module must NOT write serviceinfo for the `devmod:nummodules` and `devmod:modules` keys as these are handled by the library.

 ## Using Plugin Owner Modules

-FDO owner services use plugin owner service info modules the same way as statically compiled ones. `(*fdo.Server).StartFSIMs` is a required field that must be set to a function returning a `serviceinfo.OwnerModuleList`.
-However this interface is satisfied - it is just an iterator - plugin modules may be included side by side with compiled modules.
+FDO owner services use plugin owner service info modules the same way as statically compiled ones. `(fdo.TO2Server).OwnerModules` is a required field that must be set to an `iter.Seq2` yielding a module name and `serviceinfo.OwnerModule`.
+As with device modules, plugin owner modules may be included side by side with compiled modules.

 ## Plugin Format